deimosfr/jeedom-status/README.md

 It shows the Jeedom global status in the status bars in the global status bar of the operating systems.

 You can download the binary directly from the [release page](https://github.com/deimosfr/jeedom-status/releases).
-It's available for Mac, Windows and Linux.
+It's available for Mac and Linux.
+Windows binary works but not yet integrated.

 # Prerequisites